| ⇦ |

 Lower jaw or mandible of human consists on either side a single membrane bone, the dentary.
 Both dentaries remain united anteriorly at a mandibular symphysis.
 Therefore, mandible is a single bone which consists of two dentary bones (practically two bones but theoretically a single bone)

-- Which one of the following human organs is often called the graveyard of RBC s ?
+- Which of the following is characteristics of fishes

 Topics: Locomotion and Movement